dpmagill/iphys-toolbox/README.md

 In addition to the aforementioned GNU General Public License, this program is licensed under the terms of the Responsible AI License (RAIL).
 For third-party copyright notices, see FacePulseRate/License/License.txt.

-### Third-Party Copyright Acknowledgements
+### Third-Party Software Acknowledgements

-For full license terms and acknowledgement of third-party copyrights, see folder "License".
+FacePulseRate is only possible through the use of third-party open-source software.
+The author is grateful for its use.

+See an acknowledgement of third-party software in file 'FacePulseRate/License/Third-Party Copyright Acknowledgements.txt'.

 ## References